Elizabeth Thomas Missing A Week, 15-Year-Old Girl Allegedly Kidnapped By Teacher

 — TBI (@TBInvestigation) March 15, 2017

-A break in the case would be something as small as one person who’s driving down the road and see a Tennessee license plate, Devine tells reporters.
+A break in the case would be something as small as one person who spots a Tennessee license plate, Devine tells reporters.
 If witnesses call 911 over something like this, it could break the case “wide open.”

-Devine shares that he’s still optimistic about finding Cummins and Thomas since that’s what the agency’s mission is.
+Devine shares that he’s still optimistic about finding Cummins and Thomas since that is the agency’s mission.

-The Tennessee Bureau of Investigations says Cummins has no criminal record in Tennessee, but is armed with two handguns.
+The Tennessee Bureau of Investigations says Cummins has no criminal record in Tennessee but is armed with two handguns.

 Investigators reveal that Cummins seems to have been planning this for a while by watching survivalist shows.